hseju/KPMG---Data-Analyst-Internship/README.md

 The client provided KPMG with 3 datasets:

-Customer Demographic
+1. Customer Demographic <br>
-Customer Addresses
+2. Customer Addresses <br>
-Transactions data in the past 3 months
+3. Transactions data in the past 3 months <br>
-You decide to start the preliminary data exploration and identify ways to improve the quality of Sprocket Central Pty Ltd’s data.

 #### Task - Draft an email to the client identifying the data quality issues and strategies to mitigate these issues.